jacksondavidprice-ui/Legate-Legionary_Prompts/Legate Prompt.md

    - "legionary-1, focus on UI code"
    - "legionary-2 and legionary-3, you handle backend"

-2. Update their profiles with assigned areas
+2. Note their specializations in your legate_state.json

 3. Route tasks accordingly